-- 1.1 The application site lies to the south side of Main Street and to the east of Applegarth Cottages, outside but abuts the Development Limits of Linton on Ouse.
+- 1.1 This application was originally reported to Planning Committee at its meeting of 28 April 2016, where it was resolved that planning permission would be granted subject to conditions.
+However, the assessment of the application had taken account of the fact that the Ministerial Statement "Small-scale developers" of 28 November 2014, which had prevented an affordable housing contribution being secured in line with Council policy, had been declared unlawful and quashed by the High Court. - 1.2 On that basis, the Planning Committee's resolution to grant planning permission had been subject to securing 50% affordable housing in line with Development Plan policy.
+Subsequent to the Committee's resolution, the Court of Appeal overturned the High Court's decision on 11 May 2016, the Planning Practice Guidance has been updated to restore the guidance to accord with the 28 November 2014Ministerial Statement and its prevention of affordable housing contributions being secured from schemes of this scale. - 1.3 The matter is presented to Planning Committee again for decision in view of this significant policy change to enable members to decide whether the scheme should still be approved without the affordable housing contribution. - 1.4 The application site lies to the south side of Main Street and to the east of Applegarth Cottages, outside but abuts the Development Limits of Linton on Ouse.
 Opposite the site are residential properties with Linton Meadow to the northeast.
 A public footpath runs outside the site but along the eastern boundary.
 The River Ouse runs to the south approximately 500m from the application site at the nearest point.
-The site is in Flood Zone 1, at the lowest risk of flooding. - 1.2 The application is in outline, with all matters reserved, for the construction of five dwellings on the field.
+The site is in Flood Zone 1, at the lowest risk of flooding. - 1.5 The application is in outline, with all matters reserved, for the construction of five dwellings on the field.
 At this stage no detail is submitted but the application is supported by a Design and Access Statement, which states that the development will be of good quality and in keeping with the character and appearance of the village.
-It indicates that the detailed design will include a landscaping scheme, which will enhance the local natural environment and include the planting of native species and will be developed in accordance with relevant planning policy and standards. - 1.3 On access the applicant highlights that the site is located directly on Main Street, the principal street of the village.
-It is stated that access will be gained from Main Street and will be designed in accordance with relevant planning policies and standards.
+It indicates that the detailed design will include a landscaping scheme, which will enhance the local natural environment and include the planting of native species and will be developed in accordance with relevant planning policy and standards. - 1.6 On access the applicant highlights that the site is located directly on Main Street, the principal street of the village.
+It is stated that access would be gained from Main Street and designed in accordance with relevant planning policies and standards